Pat Freiermuth Player Prop Bets for NFL Week 17 | Pittsburgh vs. Cleveland 1/3/2022

 - Freiermuth did not record a catch in last week's game versus the Chiefs.

-- Freiermuth has also added 69 yards on six grabs and one touchdown during his last three games.
-He was targeted seven times and put up 23.0 receiving yards per game.
+- Freiermuth has recorded 69 receiving yards (23.0 per game) and one touchdown, hauling in six passes on seven targets during his last three games.

 Freiermuth's Pittsburgh Teammates